riccardobertollo/riccardobertollo.github.io/_pages/about.md

 # Selected awards

-* **Best italian PhD thesis in Control Theory 2023**, awarded by SIDRA *(Società Italiana Docenti e Ricercatori in Automatica - Italian Society of Teachers and Researchers in Automatic Control)*.
+* **Best Italian PhD thesis in Control Theory 2023**, awarded by SIDRA *(Società Italiana Docenti e Ricercatori in Automatica - Italian Society of Teachers and Researchers in Automatic Control)*.
 * **Best PhD graduate in 2023**, awarded by the *Department of Industrial Engineering of the University of Trento (Italy)*.

 <!--